ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W03-D2-UxTesting.md

 ​      by Steve Krug, 2010.
 ​      Web site: http://www.sensible.com/rsme.html

-- It's a minimum, for Agile, at the end of every sprint.
+- It's a minimum, for Agile, to do UX testing at the end of every sprint.

-- Start earlier than you think makes sense
+- Start earlier than you think makes sense.

-- - Show participants anything from sketches to working code
+  - Show participants (testers) anything from sketches to working code.
-  - The earlier you start, the less you'll have to change
+  - The earlier you start, the less you'll have to change.

-- Recruit loosely and grade on the curve
+- Recruit from a wide pool.

-- - Getting people who are like your "target audience" is a nice goal, but don't be too strict about it.
+  - Getting people who are like your "target audience" is a nice goal, but don't be too strict about it.
   - Don't use the same group of testers twice (unless all they saw were sketches)--if you can.

 - Make it a spectator sport (about the observers)

-- - The eureka moment: the users aren't all like me!
+  - The eureka moment: the users aren't all like me!
-  - Watching live is more impactful than watching a recording
+  - Watching live is more impactful than watching a recording.
-  - Get the whole development team to watch - even the project sponsors (but having them in another room is less intimidating to the participants)
+  - Get the whole development team to watch - even the project sponsors (but having them in another room is less intimidating to the participants).
-  - Give them instructions (what to watch for)
+  - Give them instructions (what to watch for).
-  - Be ready for criticism, take it as constructive and helpful
+  - Be ready for criticism, take it as constructive and helpful.
-  - Provide food (snacks)
+  - Provide food (snacks).

 - Focus ruthlessly on a small number of the most important problems.

 - Hold a debriefing and produce:

-- - A list of the most serious problems
+  - A list of the most serious problems
   - A list (smaller) of what you will fix before the next test
   - More food (lunch)

 - When fixing problems, always do the least you can do

-- - "What's the smallest, simplest change we can make that's likely to keep people from having the problem we observed?"
+  - "What's the smallest, simplest change we can make that's likely to keep people from having the problem we observed?"
   - "The perfect is the enemy of the good"
            (Opposite of the "good is the enemy of the best")
   - Taking something away is sometimes better than adding something.
   - Avoid redesign unless it's really necessary
   - Only re-test major changes, not tweaks

 ------

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)
-System Design Lecture Notes by [Brian Bird](https://profbird.dev), 2021, revised 2022, are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+System Design Lecture Notes by [Brian Bird](https://profbird.dev), 2021, revised 2023, are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ------